mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 For single batch inference performance, it can reach 80%~85% of the speed of NVIDIA 4090 with the release of ROCm 5.6.

+**Note**: Since the CUDA baseline is also measured with MLC-LLM, one may wonder if the baseline is strong enough to compare with.
+We have done a lot of optimization on CUDA backend and the performance is state-of-the-art to the best of our knowledge.
+The benchmark repo can be found [here](https://github.com/mlc-ai/llm-perf-bench) if you are interested to reproduce.
+You may find that the perf numbers are 10%~15% higher than the numbers reported here.
+The reason is that we are enabling fused multi-head attention with CUTLASS dispatch.
+Here to have a fair comparison, we disable the fused multi-head attention for CUDA backend.
+This also suggests that there is still room for improvement for AMD GPU.

 ### Try it out yourself!

 We provide prebuilt wheels and instructions to reproduce our results on your own AMD devices.
 To run those benchmarks, please ensure that you have an AMD GPU with ROCm 5.6 or above running in Linux.